Efficient Bayesian Full Waveform Inversion and Analysis of Prior Hypotheses in 3D: 3D Bayesian FWI Example

+From a Bayesian point of view, if we do not know the smoothness of the true Earth, then we have little reason to choose any one of these posterior distributions -- they are all part of the posterior uncertainty.
+We may have sufficient prior intuition to suspect that posterior models are too rough in Figure \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error}a and too smooth in Figure \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error}h, but it is difficult to establish a probability distribution over levels of smoothness \textit{a priori}.
+Hierarchical Bayesian methods might be used to estimate this distribution \textit{a posteriori}.
+However, such an approach introduces physical inconsistency to Bayesian inversion results \cite{mosegaard2024inconsistency}.
+Alternatively, in a departure from Bayesian methods we might decide to entertain only a subset of these various results, for example those around $\sigma_s=1000$.

 More generally, many different types of prior hypotheses can be represented by a hypothesis space $\mathcal{H}$ represented schematically in Figure \ref{fig:fwi3d_misfit}c.
-Given a rather non-informative Uniform prior distribution in the old posterior pdf, in principle we can inject any additional prior assumptions into the inversion; each would have different effects on the inversion results, between which we may wish to discriminate.
-As an example, we consider another prior assumption using the real-geology informed prior distribution from \citet{zhao2024Variational} - described in Appendix \ref{ap:geological_prior}.
-The dashed blue line in Figure \ref{fig:fwi3d_misfit}b displays the corresponding Bayesian L-curve for this set of prior assumptions, where the strength of geological prior information decreases from left to right.
-The data misfits are lower than those from smoothing priors in red because geologically informed priors impose less smoothness vertically than horizontally (which is correct in the true model - and often in the Earth).
+Given a rather non-informative uniform prior distribution in the old posterior pdf, in principle we can inject any additional prior assumptions into the inversion; each would have different effects on the inversion results, between which we may wish to discriminate.
+As an example, we consider another prior assumption from real-geology.
+The geology informed prior information is obtained by subsampling a set of realistic geological images using a predefined window size.
+These subimages are used to calculate a local correlation matrix between parameter pairs that lie within that window size to define prior correlations between pairs of model parameters used in this test \cite{zhao2024variational}.
+We consider 5 such geological prior distributions constructed using different local cubic windows of edge length 2, 4, 6, 8 and 10 cells, respectively.
+Again, the corresponding posterior distributions are calculated using VPR by replacing the old uniform prior distribution by each geological prior distribution in turn.

+Figure \ref{fig:fwi3d_psvi_diff_geological_vpr_mean_std_error_vertical_plot} displays the corresponding posterior pdf's, where the sizes of the correlation windows used are denoted on the left side of Figure \ref{fig:fwi3d_psvi_diff_geological_vpr_mean_std_error_vertical_plot}.
+Figure \ref{fig:fwi3d_psvi_diff_geological_vpr_mean_std_error_vertical_plot}a represents the results obtained using the uniform prior distribution.
+We observe that larger prior correlation windows generally result in better inversion results that are more similar to the true velocity model (Figure \ref{fig:fwi3d_true_vel_prior}c), since a larger window can define better prior correlation information, which improves the inversion results.
+However, note that a larger window also has higher memory requirements.